-Kaspersky Endpoint Security (aka KES) is used by the University of Warwick to protect your managed Windows desktop against malware and other potential security threats.
+Kaspersky Endpoint Security (aka KES) is used by the University of Warwick to protect your managed Windows computer against malware and other potential security threats.

 The screenshot below shows the main KES user interface, accessed either from the start menu or from the system tray.

 Clicking 'tasks' from the main interface will present the screen below.
-From this screen you can manually initiate a full malware scan, or manually update the Kaspersky malware definition databases.
+From this screen you can manually initiate a full malware scan.

 Clicking 'backup' from the main interface will present the screen below.
 From this screen you can manage backup copies of infected files which KES has either deleted or disinfected.